lowoncuties/VSB-FEI-Machine-Learning-Exercises/README.md

 3. Apply the resampling techniques from Scikit-learn.
 4. Evaluate the performance of the models.

-For the Exercise 10, there is also an interactive guide for the forecasting.
-The guide has the pipeline + metrics explained together with the visualizations and model training where you can experiment with different features.
-[Examples folder](https://github.com/lowoncuties/VSB-FEI-Machine-Learning-Exercises/blob/main/examples/forecasting/)

 > [Jupyter Notebook](https://github.com/lowoncuties/VSB-FEI-Machine-Learning-Exercises/blob/main/ml_09.ipynb)

 > [Google Colab](https://colab.research.google.com/github/lowoncuties/VSB-FEI-Machine-Learning-Exercises/blob/main/ml_09.ipynb)